Shukor Adan: International career

 Shukor made his international debut in the World Cup qualifier with the senior national team in 2001 under Allan Harris.
 In 2002, Shukor was call up for an international friendly match against five times World Cup winners Brazil.
-He was came as substitute to replaced Tengku Hazman against Brazilian stars such as Ronaldo and Barca's Ronaldinho.
+He came as substitute to replace Tengku Hazman against Brazilian stars such as Ronaldo and Barca's Ronaldinho.
 After that, he played for the national team in 2002 Tiger Cup, 2004 Tiger Cup, 2005 Islamic Solidarity Games, 2007 AFF Championship, 2007 AFC Asian Cup, 2008 AFF Suzuki Cup and 2014 AFF Suzuki Cup.

 He played for the Malaysia Selection that lost 6–0 to Manchester United during the English champions tour of Asia.
 He also represented the Malaysia Selection as a captain against Chelsea at Shah Alam Stadium on 29 July 2008.
 The Malaysia Selection eventually lost 0–2.
 However, Chelsea's coach Luiz Felipe Scolari praised Malaysia XI for giving a good fight against his team.

 He was unexpectedly recalled to Malaysia national team, after a long period of absence, for a match against Indonesia on 14 September 2014 by national coach Dollah Salleh.
 He started the match, which ends in a 2–0 loss to Malaysia.

 Dollah Salleh called him up again for 2014 AFF Suzuki Cup tournament.
 He replaced Safiq Rahim as national team captain just before the tournament.
 He retired after the tournament.